Faith healing: Going cold turkey in Myanmar behind locked doors

 His methods find little support among global health experts, who say voluntary drug treatment is not only more humane but also more effective.

-They advocate harm-reduction policies, including needle-exchange programs and substitution drugs such as methadone, which focus on mitigating the ill-effects of drug use.
+They advocate harm-reduction policies, including needle-exchange programmes and substitution drugs such as methadone, which focus on mitigating the ill-effects of drug use.

 There is no methadone at Ahja's riverside rehab - he doesn't believe in it.
 "It isn't effective.
 You never escape the addiction completely," he says.